MosaedH/Water-vs-Fire/README.md

 * We used the (Unity) engine for development
 * You can Play tha game from this URL : https://amfj.itch.io/water-vs-fire
 * Our Global Game Jam page : https://globalgamejam.org/2022/games/water-vs-fire-4
+* My role in the team: I worked on the Movement of the players and the Shooting and Health bar and animation, using C# language
 * How to play a game:

 There are tow players in the game

-1- You can play with First Palyer useing the (W,D,A) for moveing, and (S) for shuting
+1- You can play with First Palyer useing the (W,D,A) for moveing, and (S) for shooting

-2- You can play with Scanend Palyer useing the "Arrow"(Up, Right, Left) for moveing, and (Down) for shuting
+2- You can play with Scanend Palyer useing the "Arrow"(Up, Right, Left) for moveing, and (Down) for shooting

 * Special thanks: